midhunkalarikkal/FullDomain/Notes/js.md

 ## `Callback hell` ##
 ========================
-Callback Hell refers to the situation where multiple nested callbacks are used in asynchronous JavaScript code, leading to code that is difficult to read, understand, and maintain.
+Callback Hell refers to the situation where multiple nested callbacks are used in asynchronous code, leading to code that is difficult to read, understand, and maintain.

+The structure is known as pyramid of doom

 `Solution for callbackhell`
 ----------------------------